vedprakash-m/sutra/docs/User_Experience_Sutra.md

 ### 2.1 Authentication-Required Platform Access

-**Platform Access Policy:** All Sutra features require Microsoft Entra ID authentication for data persistence, collaboration, and cost tracking.
-No guest or anonymous access is provided.
+**Platform Access Policy:** All Sutra features require Microsoft Entra ID authentication using the default tenant.
+User email address serves as the primary identifier for all user data and personalization.

+**Automatic User Registration:**

+- **First Authentication:** Automatically creates user profile in database using email as primary key
+- **Subsequent Logins:** Accesses personalized data, preferences, and usage history
+- **Data Persistence:** All prompts, collections, playbooks, and Forge projects linked to user email
+- **Cross-Session Continuity:** User preferences and work state maintained across all sessions

 **Immediate Value Demonstration:**